dww100/sct/doc/sas_curve_analysis.md

 Notes:
 ------

+If a parameter file is used it is prioritized over any parameters passed via command line flags.

-Presently input is assumed to be columns of data with no header - first column being $Q$ and the second $I$.
+Input is assumed to be columns of data with no header - first column being $Q$ and the second $I$.

 Output calculations will use the same length units as the input curve.